 Back problems are one of the most common conditions of old age.
-It is one of the major reasons for pain and disability in our senior loved ones, which ruins their quality of life.
+It is one of the primary reasons for pain and disability in our senior loved ones, which ruins their quality of life.
 If left untreated, it can make matters worse for our seniors.
-Dealing with this day out and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
+Dealing with this day out and being careful not to irritate the condition any further can cause strain on you as the caregiver.
 Here are some great books to help you now.

 Lumbar spinal stenosis